calvinvanoss/csc-365-food-api/ExampleFlows.md

-#### Search for recipe flow
+#### Search for recipe by attribute flow
-A new vegan user wants to search for recipes.
+Karen, a new vegetarian user wants to search for recipes that fits her dietary restrictions.

-- She first signs up with a `POST users/signup`
+She first signs up with a POST request to `/users/signup`.
-- She then updates her dietary restrictions to exclude animal products with `POST users/{user_id}`
-- She calls a recipe search with `GET recipes/{recipe_id}`
-- The recipe search function calls a `GET users/{user_id}` to query excluding her dietary restrictions
-- She can then look through the returned recipes
+She then searches for vegetarian recipes with a GET request to `/attributes/:name`.
+She then looks at one she likes with a GET request to `/recipes/:id`.

+She now has all the info she needs to make this vegetarian recipe.

 #### Rate recipe flow
-An existing user wants to rate a recipe which he had previously searched for and then cooked.
+Kennedy, an existing user, wants to rate a recipe he recently tried.

+He would have previously signed up with `/users/login`.

-- He first logs in with `POST users/login`
+He first logs in with a POST request to `/users/login`.
-- He then assigns a rating to the recipe he used with `POST ratings/{recipe_id}`
+He then rates the recipe with a PUT request to `/recipes/:id/rate`.
+He can now view the rating with a GET request to `/recipes/:id`.

+Now his rating score will affect the overall rating displayed on that recipe.